 Each share of Common Stock entitles the holder to one vote on all matters submitted to a vote of the stockholders including the election of directors.
 Except as otherwise required by law the holders of our Common Stock possess all voting power.
 According to our bylaws, when a quorum is present or represented at any meeting, the vote of the holders of a majority of the stock having voting power present in person or represented by proxy shall be sufficient to elect members of the Board of Directors or to decide any question brought before such meeting, unless the question is one upon which by express provision of the statutes or of the Certificate of Incorporation, a different vote is required in which case such express provision shall govern and control the decision of such question.
-Our bylaws provide that stockholders holding at least a majority of the shares entitled to vote, represented in person or by proxy, constitute a quorum at the meeting of our stockholders.
-Our bylaws also provide that any action which may be taken by the vote of the stockholders at a meeting may be taken without a meeting if authorized by the written consent of stockholders holding at least a majority of the voting power, unless the provisions of the statutes or of the Articles of Incorporation require a greater proportion of voting power to authorize such action in which case such greater proportion of written consents shall be required.
+Our bylaws provide that stockholders holding at least a majority of the state by the vote of the stockholders at a meeting may be taken without a meeting if authorized by the written consent of stockholders holding at least a majority of the voting power, unless the provisions of the Statutes or of the Articles of Incorporation require a greater proportion of voting power to authorize such action in which case such greater proportion of written consents shall be required.